 AIMS scientists are world authorities in their fields, achieving international acclaim for their research.
 The broad expertise of our staff and the strength of our national and international collaborative relationships drive a wide-ranging, large-scale and long-term multidisciplinary approach.

 The Institute maintains specialised, world-class marine research facilities in support of its objectives.
-Among these are the National Sea Simulator smart aquarium, and a fleet of vessels that support access to ecosystems across the continental shelf and close to shore.The Institute's Strategic Directions document shows how AIMS marshals its strengths and resources to achieve its goals.
+Among these are the National Sea Simulator smart aquarium, and a fleet of vessels that support access to ecosystems across the continental shelf and close to shore.The Institute's Strategic Plan 2015-25 shows how AIMS marshals its strengths and resources to achieve its goals.
 AIMS is a Commonwealth statutory authority established by the Australian Institute of Marine Science Act 1972.